Making A Difference

 George was an early attorney for the National Football Foundation before becoming a board and committee member.
-At his retirement in December 2014, George served as vice chairman of this 67-year-old organization.
-George was the co-recipient of the 2014 Gold Medal, the Foundation’s highest honor, which has previously been awarded to 57 honorees, including seven U.S. Presidents, a Supreme Court Justice and numerous governmental and Fortune 100 corporate leaders.
-The National Football Foundation, with one of the most esteemed boards in the country, promotes athletic and academic excellence, leadership and emphasizes the importance of amateur football programs.
+At his retirement in December 2014, George served as vice chairman of this 67-year-old organization under the chairmanship of Archie Manning.
+George was the co-recipient of the 2014 Gold Medal, the Foundation’s highest honor, which was previously awarded to 57 honorees, including seven U.S. Presidents, a Supreme Court Justice and numerous governmental, military and Fortune 100 corporate leaders.
+The National Football Foundation, with one of the most esteemed boards in the country, promotes athletic and academic excellence, leadership, civil service and emphasizes the importance of amateur football programs.

 For additional endeavors George is engaged in with the NFF, see also the “NFF” tab on the Home page.